 Choose a current marketing campaign that would benefit from clearer focus on customer groups with high levels of frequency, intensity, or momentum.
 Now try adding or substituting one of the five behavioral profile properties or six behavioral segments in your campaign.

 For example, a retailer might provide a special offer code or discount to the customers most active on the website by displaying a lightbox to all customers whose "Behavioral: Recent intensity" score is over 85.
 Here are a few ways to do this:

 - Display the offer to profiles with the profile property "Recently intensity" score greater than 85 in combination with a specific product interest.

 - Use the prebuilt segment "Visitors with a high intensity" combined with a product interest.
 This segment defaults to including all profiles with a recent intensity score greater than 85.

 - Target customers who have recently (in the past 30 days) increased the intensity of their visits by using the "Recently very active" segment.

 See Behavioral Profile Properties to learn about the formulas used to calculate these values, and how to interpret behavioral score ranges.

 See Behavioral customer segments for details on the six prebuilt behavioral segments.

-GDPR and behavioral profile properties
+Privacy legislation and behavioral profile properties

 You can enable consent management for the behavioral profile properties by adding the Global Listener to an objective that has consent management enabled.
 Once this is enabled, behavioral profile properties will only be available for profiles that have given consent to the objective.